 - Q Why do casinos attach betting requirements to their promotions?

-A Casinos aren’t stupid: if they did not have betting requirements, players would just make a deposit, play a few hands and withdraw their deposit and the bonus, which would bankrupt the casino in no time.
+A Casinos are clever enough to know if they did not have betting requirements, players would just take advantage and simply make a deposit, play a few hands and withdraw their deposit and the bonus, which would bankrupt the casino in no time.

 - Q Why do casinos offer generous welcome bonuses that give free money?

-A Bonuses are the best way to attract players.
-But casinos do apply wagering requirements to the bonuses, so before players can withdraw their bonus, they will have to go through it numerous times and at the same time they are using their real credit.
+A Bonuses are the best way to attract new players and retain existing players.
+But casinos do apply wagering requirements to the bonuses, so before players can withdraw their bonus, they will have to play it through numerous times and at the same time using their real credit.
 This way, they get players to make a deposit and wager it all multiple times.

 - Q Some casinos do not allow players to meet wagering requirements while playing games such as Craps and Roulette.
 What is the reason behind this?

-A Just like land-based casinos, they do not catch a card counter by how much he wins but how he plays.
+A Just like land-based casinos, they do not catch a card counter by how much he wins but by his game play.
 For example, if you win a lot playing roulette, slots, and blackjack, you will not be accused of card counting.
 On the other hand, players who claim a bonus and cash out as soon as they finish the wagering requirements will raise some suspicions.